r-fukutoku/CS_Data_Visualization/index.md

 The columns being examined:
 - popularity: each movie's popularity
-- release_date: the date each movie was released in YYYY-MM-DD format
+- release_date: the date each movie was released in "YYYY-MM-DD" format
 - vote_average: each movie's vote average in a scale of 0 to 10 in steps of 0.1
 - vote_count: the number of vote each movie obtained